All Episodes

 Los Angeles suburb, unanimously voting to become a non-sanctuary city to support Donald Trump.

-On the other hand, then you have other cities vowing To fight Donald Trump.
+On the other hand, then you have other cities vowing to fight Donald Trump.

 I mean, this is insanity.

-It's not my job, says the uh sheriff vows that Vegas police will not assist with Trump's illegal immigration roundups.
+It's not my job, says the sheriff vows that Vegas police will not assist with Trump's illegal immigration roundups.

 Why not?